-This Board is responsible for the oversight of ComSoc member activities and benefits programs, for individuals, chapters, and sections.
-These programs serve ComSoc members worldwide in collaboration with the four ComSoc Regional Directors for NA, EAME, AP and LA and staff on their implementation.
-The Director of Membership Development programs reports to the Vice President - Member Relations.
+This MPD Board is responsible for the oversight of ComSoc member activities and benefits programs, for individuals, chapters, and sections.
+These programs serve ComSoc members worldwide and their implementation is handled in collaboration with the four ComSoc Regional Directors AP, EMEA, LA and NA and ComSoc staff.